 Board of Directors

-Colin Cassin, Chair
+Colin Cassin, Vice Chair

 Colin has worked in environmental conservation at the community, regional and provincial levels for more than a decade.
 He completed his Master of Science degree in Ecology and Evolutionary Biology at the University of Toronto and his Bachelor of Science in Ecological Restoration at Trent University.
 Colin began volunteering with the Ontario Turtle Conservation Centre in 2010 as a Turtle Taxi Driver and Turtle Feeder and joined the OTCC Board of Directors in 2017.

-Julia Carr Wilson, Treasurer
+Julia Carr Wilson, Board Member

 Julia holds a Bachelor’s degree in Applied Science, and has worked in finance for over 20 years, with experience ranging from Capital Markets Equity Research, Corporate Actions, and Fund Accounting, to Risk and Regulatory Compliance.
 Julia is currently working in Motion Pictures and Film, as a Scenic Artist.
 Julia is a keen scuba diver in the Great Lakes, with a passion for protecting both freshwater and marine environment ecosystems.
 Julia began supporting the Ontario Turtle Conservation Centre as a Volunteer Fundraiser, and began the role of Treasurer in 2019.